felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

   %result = add i32 10, %two
 ```

+Its inputs are `i32 10` and `%two`, the latter being a register defined
+previously.
+Its output is `%result`, which is a new register definition.
+The
-It adds the `Value` `i32 10` and the `Value` inside register `%two`, and defines
+`add` instruction sums the `Value` `i32 10` and the `Value` inside register
-(creates) a new register `%result` to hold the resulting `Value`.
+`%two`, placing the resulting `Value` into `%result`.

-LLVM's type system is very strict, the `add` instruction requires both operands
+LLVM's type system is very strict, so the `add` instruction requires both
-to be `Value`s of the same type.
-This is statically checked, and the IR is
+operands to be `Value`s of the same type; this is statically checked, and the
-invalid otherwise.
+IR is invalid otherwise.
+In our example, the type of `i32 10` is spelled out
+explicitly; to find the type of `%result`, we would need to check the
+instruction that defined it.
+This is made possible because registers are
+defined once and never allowed to change, so there is exactly one instruction
+defining that register.

 Instructions can also interact with memory: